jruby/heroku-buildpack-jruby/README.md

 A comparison can be found here: [carlhoerberg.github.com/blog/2012/03/31/jruby-application-server-benchmarks/](http://carlhoerberg.github.com/blog/2012/03/31/jruby-application-server-benchmarks/)

-## Thread safety
+## Multithreading

-To get the real benefits of JRuby you should enable thread safety, both in the application server of choice as well as in Rails.
+To get the real benefits of JRuby you should enable multithreading, both in the application server of choice as well as in Rails.

 ### Rails